PowerCodersOrg/powercoders.org/site/content/city/remote-internships.md

   * Sign up on the link below to be part of this impactful journey

-  * Receive the candidates CVs and invite your top candidates for interviews
+  * Receive the candidates' CVs and invite them for interviews

   * Decide whom you would like to offer internships to